-- (1) "Except as provided elsewhere in this Order, all "mass gatherings" are hereby prohibited under the powers and authority set forth in the Public Health Act. - (2) "Houses of worship" may hold services and other functions provided that they comply with the "COVID-Safe Practices (CSPs) for Houses of Worship" section of the "All Together New Mexico: COVID-Safe Practices for Individuals and Employers".
+- (1) Except as provided elsewhere in this Order, all "mass gatherings" are hereby prohibited under the powers and authority set forth in the Public Health Act.
+An indoor or outdoor parade of any sort is a mass gathering; parades are therefore prohibited under this Order. - (2) "Houses of worship" may hold services and other functions, indoors or outdoors, provided that they comply with the "COVID-Safe Practices (CSPs) for Houses of Worship" section of the "All Together New Mexico: COVID-Safe Practices for Individuals and Employers".
 Further, "houses of worship" may not exceed 25% of the maximum occupancy of any enclosed building, as determined by the relevant fire marshal or fire department.
-Nothing in this order is intended to preclude these faith-based institutions from holding services through audiovisual means. - (3) Essential businesses" may open but must operate in accordance with the pertinent "COVID-Safe Practices (CSPs)" section(s) of the "All Together New Mexico: COVID-Safe Practices for Individuals and Employers and also any identified occupancy restrictions. - (4) "Recreational facilities" must remain closed.
+Nothing in this order is intended to preclude these faith-based institutions from holding services through audiovisual means. - (3) Essential businesses" may open but must operate in accordance with the pertinent "COVID-Safe Practices (CSPs)" section(s) of the "All Together New Mexico: COVID-Safe Practices for Individuals and Employers" and also any identified occupancy restrictions. - (4) "Recreational facilities" must remain closed.